tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LP_Ins_Plotly_Exp_Install.md

 TAs and students work together to ensure everyone has Plotly Express installed.
 In parallel, the instructor will facilitate a student led refresher activity that will recap the installation process for **Plotly Express**.

+Since students should have already installed **Plotly Express** emphasis needs to be placed on providing an opportunity for troubleshooting, as well as reviewing the installation process.

 **Files:**

 * [PyViz Install Guide]()